dhodges47/ionic-modal-example/README.md

       componentProps: { ticketholders: listProps},
     });
 ```
-Notice that the json array is not passed directly.
+The json array is passed in "componentProps".
+Notice that the json array is not passed in componentProps directly.
 It is wrapped in a json object with one property, "ticketholders".

 The modal window (/src/pages/modal) opens and populated with the json array of data ( see the "@Input" declaration).
 ``` javascript